 There are no sector-specific rules.
-The Italian regulations on product liability apply.
+The Italian regulations on product liability shall apply.

-Drones are remotely piloted aircraft systems considered for all intents and purposes to be aircraft by Article 743 of the INC. The use of drones is regulated by national Laws, EU Regulations, ENAC regulations and, for military drones, by the Decrees of the Ministry of Defence.
+Drones are remotely piloted aircraft systems considered for all intents and purposes to be aircraft by Article 743 of the INC. The use of drones is regulated by national laws, EU regulations, ENAC regulations and, for military drones, by decrees of the Ministry of Defence.
 The rapid evolution of the remotely piloted aircraft systems sector has led to the need to innovate the relevant legislation contained in Regulation (EC) No. 216/2008.
-For this reason, the European Union recently adopted Regulation No. 1139/2018, which is in the process of being implemented by the European Commission with the support of EASA, aimed at establishing common rules on the use of drones to allow their free circulation in the European Common Aviation Area.
-As previously said, on 12 March 2019 the European Commission adopted Delegated Regulation (EU) 2019/94519 establishing common rules setting technical requirements for drones and on 24 May 2019 the it adopted the Implementing Regulation (EU) 2019/947 on the rules and procedures for the operation of unmanned aircraft.
+For this reason, the European Union recently adopted Regulation No. 1139/2018, which is in the process of being implemented by the European Commission with the support of EASA aimed at establishing common rules on the use of drones to allow their free circulation in the European common aviation area.
+As previously said, on 12 March 2019 the European Commission adopted Delegated Regulation (EU) 2019/94519 establishing common rules setting technical requirements for drones, and on 24 May 2019 it adopted Implementing Regulation (EU) 2019/947 on the rules and procedures for the operation of unmanned aircraft.
 The legislation introduces common rules for operators, whether professional or recreational, enabling them to operate across borders.
-Once drone operators have received the authorisation in the State of registration, they are allowed to freely circulate in the European Union.
+Once drone operators have received the authorisation in the state of registration, they are allowed to freely circulate in the European Union.
 The new rules include technical and operational requirements for drones defining the capabilities to be flown safely.
 For instance, new drones will have to be individually identifiable, allowing the authorities to trace a particular drone, if necessary.
-The Regulation provides rules covering each operation type, from those not requiring prior authorisation, to those involving certified aircraft and operators, as well as minimum remote pilot training requirements.
-It is worth highlighting that on 12 December 2019 EASA published Easy Access Rules for the Basic Regulation (Regulation (EU) 2018/1139) in order to provide stakeholders with an updated and easy-to-read publication.
+The Regulation provides rules covering each operation type, from those not requiring prior authorisation to those involving certified aircraft and operators, as well as minimum remote pilot training requirements.
+It is worth highlighting that on 12 December 2019, EASA published the Easy Access Rules for the Basic Regulation (Regulation (EU) 2018/1139) to provide stakeholders with an updated and easy-to-read publication.

-Beyond the European Union institutions, in 2019 ENAC adopted the third edition of the Regulation20 on Remotely Piloted Aerial Vehicles laying down requirements to be met to ensure the safety levels for the different types of RPAS operations, the provisions for operating RPAS and those regarding air navigation in national airspace and common provisions applying to RPAS.
-ENAC Regulation also lays down provisions and limitations that must be complied with for the operation of model aircraft in national airspace.
-ENAC also contributed to the development of the international UAS (Unmanned Aircraft Systems) regulation for categories A (open), B (specific) and C (certified) in the JARUS (Joint Authorities for Rulemaking on Unmanned Systems) context.
+Beyond the European Union institutions, in 2019 ENAC adopted the third edition of the Regulation20 on Remotely Piloted Aerial Vehicles laying down the necessary requirements that shall be met to ensure the safety levels for the different types of RPAS operations, the provisions for operating RPAS and those regarding air navigation in national airspace and common provisions applying to RPAS.
+The ENAC Regulation also lays down provisions and limitations that must be complied with for the operation of model aircraft in national airspace.
+ENAC has also contributed to the development of the international UAS regulation for categories A (open), B (specific) and C (certified) under the joint authorities for rulemaking on unmanned systems context.
 In particular, ENAC, in coordination with the ICAO Remotely Piloted Aircraft Systems Panel, made a considerable contribution in order to define the emission criteria of the Type Certificate and the Airworthiness Certificate for C Category UAS.
 On this occasion, preliminary discussions about the concepts and the problems of the UAS autonomous flights have also started.

-Regulation (EC) No. 376/2014 lays down rules on the reporting, analysis and follow-up of occurrences in civil aviation.
-Article 3(2) of this Regulation has been recently amended by Regulation (EC) No. 1139/2018.
-For the purpose of this Regulation, 'occurrence' means any safety-related event that endangers or that, if not corrected or addressed, could endanger an aircraft, its occupants or any other person and includes in particular accidents or serious incidents.
+Regulation (EU) No. 376/2014 establishes rules related to the reporting, analysis and follow-up of occurrences in civil aviation.
+Article 3(2) of this Regulation has been recently amended by Regulation (EU) No. 1139/2018.
+For the purpose of this Regulation, occurrence means any safety-related event that endangers or that, if not corrected or addressed, could endanger, an aircraft, its occupants or any other person and includes in particular accidents or serious incidents.
 This Regulation aims to improve aviation safety by ensuring that relevant safety information relating to civil aviation is reported, collected, stored, protected, exchanged, disseminated and analysed.
-It provides a reporting system both mandatory (mandatory occurrence reporting (MOR) and voluntary (voluntary occurrence reporting).
+It provides a reporting system that is both mandatory (mandatory occurrence reporting (MOR) and voluntary (voluntary occurrence reporting).

 Regarding the Italian system, companies in the aviation sector are required to set up a voluntary reporting system to facilitate the collection of details of occurrences that may not be captured by the mandatory reporting system and of other safety-related information that is perceived by the reporter as an actual or potential hazard to aviation safety.
 Any significant information shall be analysed and notified to ENAC by means of the 'eEMOR' system.

-The sole objective of occurrences reporting is the prevention of accidents and incidents and not to attribute blame or liability.
-The absence of punitive purposes (in the name of a 'no penalty policy' or 'just culture'), as well as the fact that the authors of the information remain anonymous, is intended to remove resistance and fears to communication, and also to realise more complete occurrence reporting.
+The sole objective of occurrences reporting is the prevention of accidents and incidents, and not to attribute blame or liability.
+The absence of punitive purposes (in the name of a no penalty policy or a just culture), as well as the fact that the authors of the information remain anonymous, are intended to remove resistance and fears to communicate, and also to realise more complete occurrence reporting.
 Voluntary reporting – also of confidential information – could bring an important contribution to operational safety in aviation.
-In particular, these reports may include 'premonitory' or 'near-miss' occurrences, which could lead to real incidents if not communicated in due time.
+In particular, these reports may include premonitory or near-miss occurrences that could lead to real incidents if not communicated in due time.

 The year in review